 * Click here for rating key

-Milton Inn Restaurant Review: This eighteenth-century grande dame radiates care within a series of small rooms that make for intimate dining, and chef-partner Brian Boston is upholding its reputation as a bastion of fine cuisine.
-His seasonal menu nods to regional traditions while adding Southern touches, taking a gutsy stance on such dishes as pan-seared Hudson Valley duck breast with fresh cherries, roasted garlic, chive and caramelized shallot risotto, and rack of venison with chestnut-granola crust.
+Milton Inn Restaurant Review: This 18th-century grande dame radiates care within a series of small rooms that make for intimate dining, and chef-partner Brian Boston is upholding its reputation as a bastion of fine cuisine.
+His seasonal menu nods to regional traditions while adding Southern touches, taking a gutsy stance on such dishes as pan-seared Hudson Valley duck breast with fresh cherries, roasted garlic and chives-and-caramelized shallot risotto, and Seafood Andor with lobster, orange roughy, jumbo lumps of crab meat, mussels and shrimp in a creamy dill sauce, served with vegetable-and-wild mushroom risotto.
 When soft-shell crabs are in season, don’t pass them by.
-Two gargantuan specimens will likely come browned in lemon-cashew butter and draped over a relish of corn, peas, baby tomatoes and diced beets.
-The chef’s tasting menu (not available on Saturdays) offers compelling flavors and good value.
+For lighter bites, check out the C. 1740 lounge menu with $12 plates and two-ounce wine pours.
 A once staunchly Californian wine list has moved toward Burgundy and Rhône, and the Inn offers its own Wine Club.